tailcallhq/tailcallhq.github.io/docs/guides/scalar.md

 ![Invalid Query](/images/docs/invalid.png)

 :::tip
-If a scalar you need is not supported, please create an issue on the Tailcall GitHub repository.
+We recommend utilizing JSON as a scalar for cases where no other scalar type fits your needs.
+If this workaround does not address your requirements, consider opening an issue on the Tailcall GitHub repository.
 :::